ablau100/SemiMultiPose/README.md

 ## Instructions to train model
-Call ./train_model.sh in direstpose/tools  with args
+Call ./train_model.py in direstpose/tools  with args

--o: output directory

--d: datatype (usually the name of the animal)

--a: alpha (optional, default is 0.01)

--b: beta (optional, default is 0.1)

--n: number of iterations (should be a multiple of 1k; optional, default is 40000)
+--path_to_config: path to config file

 ## Instructions to add new datatype